Quavo: Career

 In October 2022, a possible disbandment of Migos became the subject of speculation based on reports that Quavo's ex-girlfriend Saweetie had slept with Offset.
-Following this, Quavo and Takeoff formed a super duo, Unc & Phew and went on to release a collaborative album titled Only Built for Infinity Links on October 7, 2022 without Offset's input.
+Following this, Quavo and Takeoff formed a super duo, Unc & Phew and went on to release a collaborative album titled Only Built for Infinity Links on October 7, 2022, without Offset's input.
 During an interview with the Big Facts podcast, Quavo stated that he would like to see his and Takeoff's career "as a duo".

 On November 1, 2022, less than a month after the release of the duo's first album, Takeoff was shot and killed while with Quavo and others at the 810 Billiards & Bowling in Houston, Texas.

+In early 2023, Quavo released three singles, "Honey Bun", "Greatness" and "Without You", dedicated to Takeoff before announcing his second studio album Rocket Power, released on August 18, 2023.
+The album was preceded by the hit single "Turn Yo Clic Up" featuring Future and peaked at number 18 on the US Billboard 200 chart.

+On April 11, 2024, singer Chris Brown released the deluxe edition of his eleventh studio album 11:11, directly dissing Quavo on the track "Freak".
+Quavo responded the following day with "Tender", leading Brown to respond the following week with the release of "Weakest Link".
+"Weakest Link" received universal acclaim from critics and general public.
+Quavo responded three days later with "Over Hoes & Bitches", featuring a posthumous appearance by Takeoff, receiving a mixed reaction from the public.

+On June 19, 2024, American singer Lana Del Rey posted a 21-second long preview of her new song "Tough" along with Quavo on Instagram.
+The song was released on July 3, 2024, accompanied by a music video.

 Other ventures

 Acting

 Quavo along with the members of Migos made his TV debut after an appearance on an episode of Donald Glover's series Atlanta.
 The episode aired on September 13, 2016, under the title "Go For Broke".
 He also made a cameo appearance on the "Dreamers" episode of fox's musical drama television series Star in 2018.
 In 2019, he guest-starred in the fifth-season finale of ABC's Black-ish and HBO's Ballers.
 In the following year, he along with Billie Eilish, Big Sean, DJ Khaled and Usher appeared on the finale episode of Justin Bieber: Seasons, a YouTube docu-series about Canadian singer Justin Bieber.
 He also made a guest appearance on the sophomore season of Narcos: Mexico.

 Quavo appeared in the thriller film Savage Salvation directed by Randall Emmett as Coyote; which released on December 2, 2022.

+Along with Chloe Bailey and Anjelika Washington, Quavo starred in the Atlanta-set gospel-choir-competition-based film Praise This, which was released in the U.S. and Canada on April 7, 2023.